[Focus] How soft power built the world's 12th-largest economy

 The Nordic Council in Stockholm may also decide to set up a new sixth award for TV after Nordic Noir productions like "Borgen" and "The Killing" have already have drawn much attention to Nordic lifestyle across the globe.

-The Nordic Council meets next year in the Danish parliament, Folketinget, in Copenhagen as Denmark takes over the rotating annual presidency of the Nordic Council from Sweden in 2020.
+The Nordic Council meets next year in Iceland's parliament, The Alþingi, in Reykjavik as Iceland takes over the rotating annual presidency of the Nordic Council from Sweden in 2020.